 1. A multi-vision system including a plurality of display units, comprising:

-a color conversion coefficient calculation unit for calculating a color conversion coefficient to calibrate a display color of each display unit using colorimetry values obtained from the sensor by performing calorimetry for the display colors of the plurality of display units; and
+a sensor for performing colorimetry of display colors from the plurality of display units; a color conversion coefficient calculation unit for calculating a color conversion coefficient to calibrate a display color of each display unit using colorimetry values obtained from the sensor by performing calorimetry for the display colors of the plurality of display units; and a color processing unit for performing a color conversion of the display color of each display unit by using a calculated color conversion coefficient from the color conversion coefficient calculation unit.

 15. A color calibration method of the multi-vision system including a plurality of display units, comprising:

-a color conversion coefficient calculating step for calculating color conversion coefficients to calibrate a display color of each display unit using colorimetry values obtained from the sensor by performing colorimetry for the display colors of the plurality of display units measured by the sensor step; and
+a sensor step for performing colorimetry of display colors from the plurality of display units; a color conversion coefficient calculating step for calculating color conversion coefficients to calibrate a display color of each display unit using colorimetry values obtained from the sensor by performing colorimetry for the display colors of the plurality of display units measured by the sensor step; and a color processing step for performing a color conversion of the display color of each display unit by using calculated color conversion coefficients from the color conversion coefficient calculating step.

 12. A display unit, for displaying color by a mixture of primary colors, comprising:

-wherein the color conversion coefficient calculation unit calculates the color conversion coefficients of the display unit for color converting the representing color measured by the sensor to a pre-determined target color, and outputs a calculated color conversion coefficient to the color processing unit.
+wherein the color processing unit receives a signal of at least one of representing colors, and displays the representing color on the display units without a color conversion; wherein the sensor performs calorimetry for the representing color of the plurality of display units displayed by the color processing unit; and wherein the color conversion coefficient calculation unit calculates the color conversion coefficient of each display unit for color converting the representing color measured by the sensor to a pre-determined target color, and outputs a calculated color conversion coefficient to the color processing unit.

-2. The multi-vision system according to claim 1,
+3. The multi-vision system according to

-4. The multi-vision system according to claim 2, wherein the sensor is positioned outside of the multi-vision system.
+4. The multi-vision system according to

 wherein the color conversion coefficient calculation unit compares a chromaticity value obtained in a next calibration with one of the chromaticity value of the target color and a colorimetry value of a previous calibration, and the color conversion coefficient is calculated when there is a certain amount of difference between compared values.